 Phillip A. Bock

 Mr. Bock obtained his J.D. from the University of Virginia’s School of Law in 1994.
-For more than twenty years, Mr. Bock has practiced law in Chicago, Illinois.
-He currently presides as the lead attorney and manager of Bock, Hatch, Lewis & Oppenheim, LLC.
-Mr. Bock not only manages personnel matters, but also handles many of the cases taken by the firm.
-Mr. Bock has acted as a leading attorney in a number of class-action lawsuits, as well as drafted complaints, argued before many courts of law, and negotiated settlements with success.
+For more than twenty years, Mr. Bock practiced law in Chicago, Illinois, before moving to Miami Beach, Florida and continuing his practice from there.
+He is the manager of the firm.
+Mr. Bock has acted as lead counsel in dozens of class-action lawsuits and has argued in federal and state appellate courts throughout the United States.

 · Illinois, 1994

 Robert M. Hatch

 Mr. Hatch obtained his J.D. from Wayne State University in 1990.
 He is a member of Order of the Coif and is the author of “State Survey of Class Action Law” (Hawai’i Section, ABA 2015); “RICO Theories, Cases and Strategies in Consumer Litigation: Strategies for Defending Section 1962 Claims”, 53 Consumer Finance Law Quarterly Report 140 (1999); and “Taylor v.
 Quality Hyundai, Inc.: Assignee Liability Under Section 1641(a) of the Truth in Lending Act,” 52 Consumer Finance Law Quarterly Report 354 (1998).
 He has extensive consumer class action experience in trial and appellate courts across the country.

 Email: firstname.lastname@example.org Phone: (312) 658-5504